 None of the individuals currently serving as a director of Lorillard or Lorillard Tobacco Company is an officer, director or employee of Loews.
-Accordingly, each of these individuals may be considered to be independent of us, although as sole shareholder of Lorillard, we have the right to elect and remove directors of Lorillard.
+As sole shareholder of Lorillard, we have the right to elect and remove directors of Lorillard.
 Should any person serving as a director of Lorillard be removed, resign or not seek reelection, we expect to nominate individuals who are not officers, directors or employees of Loews to fill such vacancies.
 We have no present intention to remove any person currently serving as a director of Lorillard.

 On July 14, 2000, the jury in the case of Engle v.
 R.J.
-Reynolds Tobacco Co., et al. (Circuit Court, Dade County, Florida, filed May 5, 1994) awarded \$16.25 billion in punitive damages against Lorillard.
-Under an agreement in which the Engle class agreed not to pursue any collection of, or execution on, the judgment until completion of all appeals, including to the U.S. Supreme Court, Lorillard is required to maintain a balance sheet net worth (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000) of at least \$921.2 million.
-As of December 31, 2002, Lorillard had a balance sheet net worth of approximately \$1.4 billion.
+Reynolds Tobacco Co., et al. (Circuit Court, Dade County, Florida, filed May 5, 1994) awarded \$16.3 billion in punitive damages against Lorillard as part of a \$145.0 billion verdict against all of the defendants.
+In May 2003 a Florida appellate court reversed this judgment and decertified the class.
+This court subsequently denied plaintiff's motion for rehearing.
+The plaintiffs appealed the reversal to the Florida Supreme Court, which heard oral arguments in November 2004.
+A decision on plaintiffs' appeal is pending.
+Under an agreement in which the Engle class agreed not to pursue any collection of, or execution on, the judgment until completion of all appeals, including to the U.S. Supreme Court, Lorillard agreed to maintain a balance sheet net worth (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000) of at least \$921.2 million.
+As of March 31, 2005, Lorillard had a balance sheet net worth of approximately \$1.2 billion.
 Because dividends from Lorillard to us are deducted from the balance sheet net worth of Lorillard, this agreement may affect the payment of dividends by Lorillard to us.